salma-ehab/dbt_new_york_sales_data/README.md

   subsequent month are null, as there is no basis for comparison.

 ### Top Selling Products Query:
-- This query aims to retrieve top 10 selling products.
+- A query to retrieve the top 10 selling products accompanied by their respective counts of distinct orders and the number of purchased products.

 ### Products with Highest Profit Margins Query:
-- This query aims to obtain the top 10 products with the highest profit margins.
+- This query seeks to identify the top 10 products exhibiting the greatest profit margins, accompanied by their respective counts of distinct orders and the number of purchased products.

 ### Products with Lowest Profit Margins Query:
-- This query aims to obtain the top 10 products with the lowest profit margins.
+- This query seeks to identify the top 10 products exhibiting the smallest profit margins, accompanied by their respective counts of distinct orders and the number of purchased products.

 ### Location Metrics Query:
 - This query aims to extract metrics for every location, encompassing measures